estelle/csstdg/transforms.md

 	<number>

-The number value supplied to a scale function is a multipler; thus, `scaleX(2)` will make an element twice as wide as it was before the transformation, whereas `scaleY(0.5)` will make it half as tall.
-Given this, you might expect that percantage values are permissible as scaling values, but they aren't.
+The number value supplied to a scale function is a multiplier; thus, `scaleX(2)` will make an element twice as wide as it was before the transformation, whereas `scaleY(0.5)` will make it half as tall.
+Given this, you might expect that percentage values are permissible as scaling values, but they aren't.

 Function